trainee-qft-gr/Trial-2020/README.md

-# Trial-2020
+# Trial_2020
-What I am currently doing in physics
+Topics I pondered and did my calculation on in a blog-esque fashion